Police dog located accused murderer in dumpster near West Kelowna crime scene - Vernon Morning Star

-The officer who along with his police dog who located Tejwant Danjou following Rama Guaravarapu’s death described him as having a ‘cold, thousand-mile stare’.

 Cpl.
-Frank Roberts and RCMP dog Dex followed a track of blood droplets to a dumpster in the parking lot of a Tim Hortons, in West Kelowna.
+Frank Roberts and RCMP dog Dex followed the track of blood droplets to a dumpster in the parking lot of a Tim Hortons, in West Kelowna.

 According to Roberts, Dex was jumping and showing he wanted to get into the dumpster.